RanaMuhammadYar/tailwindcss-admin-panel/README.md

-# Tailwind CSS 3 Admin Layout & UI Kit Template
+# Riyast College Tailwind CSS 3 Admin Layout & UI Kit Template
 We would like to thank you for purchasing Tailzon :).
 The following guideline will help you to get started with the Tailzon and its documentation.

+# Subscribe to my YouTube channel for more Tailwind CSS tutorials.
+Don't forget to like, share, and leave a comment if you encounter any issues or have questions
 #### Docs and Examples

 The `docs` directory contains all the static resources required for docs and examples.
 To view, just open in your favorite browser!